 Braces are comprised of some standard parts.
 You will have brackets affixed to your teeth that are connected by an archwire.
 Over the top of the brackets are small rubber bands or elastics that keep the wire in place.
 These rubber bands now come in a wide variety of colors so you can mix and match and create your own fun combinations.
 You can even switch out the colored bands every time you go in and pick out something new.

-Every few weeks you will go visit your orthodontist to get your dental braces tightened.
+Every few weeks you will go visit your orthodontist near me to get your dental braces tightened.
 What does that mean exactly?
 Getting your braces tightened usually involves your orthodontist pulling the archwire back ever so slightly through the tracks and snipping off the extra wire that now appears out the back of the rear molar bracket.
 You may also be given some rubber bands to help pull your jaws into alignment.
 These will attach to tiny hooks on the brackets and may be used to help move the jaws to correct an overbite or underbite, or you may have a different pattern for conditions like crossbites.

 Braces work by using all of the components to apply gentle pressure on the teeth and guide them into their new positions.
 Any gaps between teeth are closed and alignment issues are corrected.